sergiocollado/potpourri/List_webs_about_topics.md

 Why do I like it?
 As the author says: APIs speak louder than words

-Test Flakiness - Methods for identifying and dealing with flaky tests – Jason Palmer (spotify)
+Test Flakiness - Methods for identifying and dealing with flaky tests
 Link: https://labs.spotify.com/2019/11/18/test-flakiness-methods-for-identifying-and-dealing-with-flaky-tests/
 Estimated reading time: 4 minutes
 Why do I like it?
 We have all suffered sometimes from flaky tests.
 Here is the approach that spotify took to deal with them.